-Actions - These are conversions on your site, being tracked through Taboola’s conversion tracking code on your site.
-Actions will be recorded in your campaign reporting.
+Actions - These are events that take place on your site, being tracked through Taboola’s Pixel.
+Actions will be recorded in your campaign reporting under the Conversions column.

 Account ID - This is your Taboola account unique identifier.
 It can be found in the URL (website address) when in your Backstage account.
 Example: If your account ID is 123456, the URL, when in Backstage, will look like this: https://backstage.taboola.com/backstage/123456

 Attribution - A connection between an action and the original click that was “responsible” for it.
 Taboola will attribute actions based on when the converted user first clicked.
 Example: If a user clicks your campaign item on Tuesday, and then that same user converts on Friday, Backstage will show the “action” (conversion) under Tuesday’s data.

 Account - Your account is associated with your unique email address, password, and your billing information.
 Your account consists of one or more campaigns.